Headspace Case Study

 Described as having potential but perceived by some as insincere or a “corporate trap”

-Seen as a “crappy but maybe convenient intro to meditation” by some participants
+Seen as a “low-quality content but maybe convenient intro to meditation” by some participants

 Enjoyment of the app’s design and ease of use